temporalio/documentation/docs/java/how-to-define-a-query-in-java.md

   - developer-guide
 ---

-To define a Query, call the Query handler method by its name (as defined in the Workflow) in a `WorkflowStub` from the client code or any external process.
+To define a Query, define the method name and the result type of the Query.

 ```java
 query(String queryType, Class<R> resultClass, Type resultType, Object... args);